 Harold and Sarah are self-funded retirees.
 They'd be eligible for the Age Pension, but don't get it because they're over the assets test.
 They could get an income that's 1.5 times the full pension rate (0 + 1.5 = 1.5).

 How much interest will I pay?

-The interest rate is currently 4.5%.
-As of February 2021, this compares favourably with advertised reverse mortgage rates from banks and loan providers, which ranged from 4.95% to 5.6%.
+On 1 January 2022, the interest rate dropped to 3.95%.
+As of February 2023, this compares favourably with advertised reverse mortgage rates from banks and loan providers, which ranged from 6.5 to 8.42%.